 HOW MUCH DOES A DEFENSE LAWYER COST?

 WHY CAN’T I SAVE THE MONEY AND REPRESENT MYSELF?

-No matter what the crime you are accused of, our Orlando criminal defense lawyers will work in your best interests.
-As seasoned criminal defense lawyers, Panella Law Firm has secured positive resolutions for hundreds of people being prosecuted for a wide variety of misdemeanor and felony crimes.
+No matter the crime you are accused of, our Orlando criminal defense lawyers will work in your best interests.
+As seasoned criminal defense lawyers, Panella Law Firm has secured positive resolutions for hundreds of people prosecuted for a wide variety of misdemeanor and felony crimes.